All blog posts

 Trashtalk - What happens to our PMD bag?

-In part one of our Trashtalk series , we talked with Karine van Doorsselaer, a lecturer in ecodesign at UA, about systems thinking and the priorities of the circular economy.
+In part one of our Trashtalk series , we talked with Karine van Doorsselaer, ecodesign lecturer at the University of Antwerp, about systems thinking and the priorities of the circular economy.
 But we're definitely not done busting all the myths around recycling.
-Indeed, in the second part we talk about the business model of the big players, thermal recycling & alternative packaging ways.
+In the second part, we'll discuss the business models of the major players, thermal recycling, and alternative packaging methods.
 Let's go!

 Can you summarize again why reuse comes above recycling towards climate impact?

 I do have to comment on reuse.
-If we are going to reuse our packaging.
-Does it make sense that when closing the loop det transport distance is realistic.
+If we're going to reuse our packaging, does it make sense that the transport distance is realistic when closing the loop?
 We are not going to start a collection scenario for packaging if we have to drive hundreds of miles around.
 That's important to outline, it's not always the solution.
-We have to look at it situation by situation.
+We have to consider it on a case-by-case basis.
 It's also true that if we're going to collect that packaging back that's transportation, but if we're going to recycle it you also have transportation.

-But the environmental impact is in the washing, cleaning and reconditioning of our reusable packaging.
-That's often the commentary that reusable packaging gets.
+But the environmental impact does lie in the washing, cleaning, and reconditioning of our reusable packaging.
+This is often the criticism reusable packaging receives.
 However, it is true that companies that clean will recuperate their water as much as possible.
 Water is also a cost for those companies.
-They are going to reuse as much water as possible and if there is water, that it is treated.
+They will reuse as much water as possible, and if water is available, it will be purified.

 "We're not going to start a collection scenario if you have to drive hundreds of miles around to do so."

-If we make the comparison back to recycling.
-That is also collection, also transportation.
-When it comes to plastics, it is shredded, it is also washed.
-When it comes to paper, also water consumption.
-That is sometimes forgotten, but there is also a washing process in recycling the materials.
-We then get a reduction in our value.
-Because we get granules because with energy we have to convert that back to packaging.
-Which is an extra process step which again has its environmental impact.
+If we compare it to recycling, that also includes collection and transport.
+When it comes to plastics, it's shredded and washed.
+When it comes to paper, it also involves water consumption.
+It's sometimes forgotten, but there's also a washing process involved in recycling the materials.
+This results in a reduction in value because we end up with granulate, which we then have to convert back into packaging using energy.
+This is an extra process step, which also has an environmental impact.

-And if you focus that on Dripl?
-If you are indeed looking at reusing a drinking bottle or glass versus the plastic bottles and aluminum cans, how would you draw up that comparison?
+And if you apply that to Dripl?
+If you're indeed looking at the reuse of a water bottle or glass versus plastic bottles and aluminum cans, how would you compare that?

-Dripl's big advantage is that consumers come to the unit with their own glass or bottle.
-That's even better than reusable glass bottles, the beer bottles.
+The big advantage of Dripl is that consumers bring their own glass or bottle to the drinkmachine.
+That's even better than reusable glass bottles or beer bottles.
 Those are collected.
 Everyone knows it.
-You go get a container of beer, you consume it and you bring it back to the store.
-And it follows its route to the cleaning plants.
-Whereas at Dripl, it's the consumer who comes up with their own reusable packaging.
-Whereas at Dripl, it's the consumer who comes up with their own reusable packaging.
+You go get a case of beer, you consume it, and you return it to the store.
+And it follows its route to the wastewater treatment facilities.
+With Dripl, however, it's the consumer who brings their own reusable packaging.

 With Dripl, we enter the market with a solution that would be sustainable.
 How come big players are not making that move yet?

 Of course, it's all for the money.
 The beauty of Dripl is that you don't sell people water.
 Because in the end, Coca-cola or Sprite is flavoured water and sugar.
-And water here with us in the West, water comes from the tap.
+And water here in the West, water comes from the tap.
 That's the big advantage, no water is transported.
-But of course that is the business of the Coca-Cola's of this world.
+But that's the business of the Coca-Cola companies of this world, of course.
 That's their business model.

 Prefer a video instead of reading on?